Lauritz Sand: Early and personal life

 Sand was born in Trondheim, as a son of Fritz Julius Sand and his wife Anna Bergithe Kavli.
 He studied architecture at Stockholms tekniske skole in Sweden from 1897 to 1899.
 Architecture was not his main interest, and he wanted to be an artist.
 He tried his way as a sculptor at the age of nineteen, but received negative criticism, and then immediately started on a military career.
 He married Dutch citizen Annie Elisabeth Maria Moll in Java in 1911.

 Career

 Military and plantation career

 Sand had a military career in the Royal Dutch East Indies Army.
-He followed military education in Harderwijk and Jakarta.
+He followed military education in Harderwijk and Batavia.
 In the Dutch East Indies he subsequently participated as a geodete in the surveying of the islands of the Dutch East Indies.
 He retired as an officer in 1906, and started to work in the plantation business.
 He was manager of the Pagilaran Estates from 1911, and founded the Zuid Sumatra Syndicate in 1918.
 From 1922 to 1940 he was superintendent for the Anglo-Dutch Plantations.